ThePowerOfSwift/MapTiltMaze/MapTiltMaze/README.md

 - ~~start accelerometer when start is pressed~~
 - ~~refactor for traversing trail with distributed classes and trail nodes~~
 - ~~record time to finish~~
+- ~~toggle in/out game overly menu~~
+- show level number on overlay
+- show record for level on main menu
+- show timer for level on in game menu
 - save time to finish for each map
-- show level number on overlay
-- toggle in/out game overly menu
-- right above menu is fastest time

 - lock image for locked levels
 - in app purchases for locked levels
 - rename project and app/bundle ids to Georollo